What is the Best and Worst time to Be Online?

 People around the world have different habits or needs for which they come online.
 For instance, if someone likes to listen to music, then he/she can use the internet as they please.
 Similarly, if an individual is a freelancer which requires him/her to be available at all times, then you can expect such a person to be frequently using the internet.
 At the same time, it is about perfect timing as well.
 For example, it would not be wise for a marketer to post something when their online audience is inactive.
 Hence, it will be a good idea to know when people are using the internet to make the most out of their activities.
 Therefore, this article will focus on this subject and will find out when people are online the most!

-The peak hours for people using the internet around the world is relatively steady.
+The peak hours for people using the internet around the world are relatively steady.
 How?
-Well, think of it this way; you get free from work at 5pm, head home, spend time with your family, and after having dinner you start using the internet to either check your email or to watch Netflix at around 7 pm.
+Well, think of it this way; you get free from work at 5 pm, head home, spend time with your family, and after having dinner you start using the internet to either check your email or watch Netflix at around 7 pm.
 What you don’t realize is that you are not the only one who has this routine.
 There are millions of people just like you who might be doing the exact same thing at the same time.
 If you go a few hundred miles west, people might be doing the same thing.
 The only difference would be an hour delay because of a different time zone.
 If you keep heading west, the delay would continue to increase.

 To better explain it, below is the graphical representation of the peak hours when people come online.